jtr0000/eJPT-Notes/2 - Footprinting_Scanning/Footprinting and Scanning.md

 - **Well-Known Ports (0-1023)**: Reserved for standard services (e.g., HTTP on port 80, HTTPS on port 443).
 - **Registered Ports (1024-49151)**: Used by specific applications (e.g., RDP on port 3389, MySQL on port 3306).
+- **Dynamic Ports (49152-65535)**: Temporary ports that the OS assigns to client applications when they communicate with a server.

 Some common TCP/UDP Ports: